Lead Governor and Governor for Ilkley and Wharfedale

 · Become actively involved in the work of the Trust and help shape our future plans

 · Be consulted on major plans

 · Make sure your views and those of your community are heard.

 · Be invited to Trust open days, member events or information sessions

 · Stand for election as a Council Governor

 Anyone can become a member providing they are over 14 years of age and live in one of the following constituencies:- Bingley; Bingley Rural; Craven, South Craven and West Craven; Ilkley & Wharfedale; Keighley Central, East, West or Worth Valley; Pendle & Colne; Settle & Mid Craven; or Skipton If you do not live in any of the above areas, you can still join through our ‘Rest of England’ constituency.
 All Trust staff are automatically Foundation Trust members unless they choose to opt out.

 How to join as a Member

-If you would like to be a member of Airedale NHS Foundation Trust, you can click here and complete our online application form.
-Alternatively, let us have your name, address and a contact telephone number and we will send you a paper copy of our application form:-
+If you would like to be a member of Airedale NHS Foundation Trust, you can click below and complete our online application form.

 Application form link https://secure.membra.co.uk/Join/Airedale